woleet/woleet-openapi-js-client/docs/TokenApi.md

 Revoke a JWT token.

-Use this operation to revoke a JWT token.&lt;br&gt; JWT tokens have no expiration date so are always valid: if you need to invalidate a token (eg. because you think it is compromised) you need to use this endpoint to inform the platform that this token should no longer be accepted.
+Use this operation to revoke a JWT token.&lt;br&gt; JWT tokens have no expiration date so are always valid: if you need to invalidate a token (eg. because you think it is compromised) you need to use this endpoint to inform the platform that this token must no longer be accepted.

 ### Example
 ```javascript